axh8613/address_book/README.md

 or search for a value.

 ## How to run
+1. Use the .sql script provided with the source code to create the scheme that will contain the "addr" table with all the necessary fields
+2. Configure the username and password fields to match the username and password of your MySQL connection (default values are "username" for username and "password" for password).

 ###### By .jar
 1. Download the .jar file located in the out/artifacts/addressbook_jar folder